-The majority of brokerages work only with institutional investors, but a few are set up to also handle retail (individual) investors.
-These firms maintain online trading systems in English and telephone customer support available during all trading hours.
-These brokerages provide a good and convenient way to participate in the Israeli capital market through investing, both for the small and larger investors.
-While the firms facilitate the trade executions for the client at much reduced rates, the actual customer funds are automatically held in trust at a bank which provides full security should any brokerage go bankrupt.
+The majority of brokerages work only with institutional investors, but several are set up to also handle retail (individual) investors.
+These firms maintain online trading systems and reports in English and provide telephone/email customer support.
+These brokerages provide a good and convenient way to participate in the Israeli capital market through investing on the TASE, both for the small and larger investors.
+Client securities are held in the client's name centrally at the Tel Aviv Stock Exchange through one of these brokerages.

-From our experience investing in Israel, we've found the most recommended brokerages are: IBI - Israel Brokerage and Investments Ltd. and Meitav Trade, Migdal Stock Exchange Services (N.E.)
-Ltd. and Clal Finance Batucha Investment Management Ltd. These brokerages offer low commissions per trade and good customer support.
-Many Wise Money Israel clients hold accounts with IBI and Meitav and have been very satisfied with their service.
-Both are set up to handle the needs of Israeli and non-Israeli investor and English speakers, and have English online interfaces for investment.
-All of these brokers are located in central Tel Aviv.
-Contact us for details on the rates we've been able to negotiate for our readers.
+From our extensive experience facilitating client investment in Israel, we've found the best brokerages are: Interactive Brokers, Meitav Dash Trade and IBI.
+These brokerages offer low commissions per trade and good customer service.
+Many Wise Money Israel clients hold their investments at these brokerages and have been satisfied with their service.
+Each brokerage is set up to handle the needs of Israeli and non-Israeli investor and English speakers, and have English online interfaces for investment.
+Contact us for details on the rates Wise Money Israel has with each brokerage for the clients we manage.

 What's the process?

-Opening an individual, joint or organizational Israeli investment account requires filling out forms and verification of ID.
-Wise Money Israel has helped readers open accounts during a visit in Tel Aviv, or we can help you open an account remotely via the Internet and also in person if/when the client is in Israel.
+Opening an individual, joint or organizational Israeli investment account requires filling out an application and for some countries providing identification.
+Wise Money Israel has helped hundreds of clients open their brokerage account remotely via the Internet and also in person if/when the client is in Israel.
 Israeli and non-Israelis alike can open accounts.

-Many of the above mentioned brokerage firms have a minimum opening account balance of $5,000 USD and other do not.
+Some of the above mentioned brokerage firms have a minimum opening account balance of $5,000 USD and other do not.
 You may wire your funds or transfer funds online with these brokerages, and one brokerage also accepts checks.
-Several brokerages pay interest on cash deposits whose current yield is much higher than U.S. banks.
-Funds can be wired back out of your investment account to your bank with a simple phone call or email if necessary.
+Several brokerages pay interest on cash deposits when Israel's interest rate is sufficiently high.
+Funds can be withdrawn at any time from your investment account to your bank with a simple phone call or email as necessary.